Office Killer

-Office Killer is a 1997 American comedy-horror film directed by Cindy Sherman.
-It was released in the fall of 1997 and stars Carol Kane, Molly Ringwald and David Thornton.
+Office Killer is a 1997 American comedy slasher film directed by Cindy Sherman and starring Carol Kane, Molly Ringwald, David Thornton, Jeanne Tripplehorn, Barbara Sukowa, and Michael Imperioli.

 Plot

-A magazine editor named Dorine, due to budget cuts, is forced to work from home.
-One night she is called to help fix the computer of a co-worker, Gary Michaels, who is electrocuted while trying to fix the wires.
+A magazine editor named Dorine, due to budget cuts, is forced to work from home, living with her eccentric and infirm mother.
+One night, Dorine is called to help fix the computer of a co-worker, Gary Michaels, who is electrocuted while trying to fix the wires.
 Dorine dials 911, but hangs up when the call is answered.
 She places the corpse on a cart, rolls it down to her car, loads it in her trunk, and takes it home, placing it in her basement.
-Then, seemingly without reason, she goes into a murder spree.
+Then, seemingly without reason, she goes on a murder spree.

-She begins her spree by murdering another office worker, but later murders two young Girl Scouts who arrive at her door to sell cookies.
-The young girls join the other corpses in the basement, and Dorine is seen eating the cookies while working on her new laptop.
+She begins her spree by murdering another office worker, Virginia, but later murders two young Girl Scouts who arrive at her door to sell cookies.
+The young girls join the other corpses in the basement, and Dorine is seen eating the cookies while working on her laptop.

+Dorine sends messages from Gary's email to the remaining office workers to create the impression he is alive.
+Late one night, Dorine murders Steve, the office mail courier, adding his corpse to the collection in her basement.
+The next day, Dorine strangles Kim, her disgruntled co-worker who has been fired, in the stairwell.
+Kim escapes, but is unable to identify her attacker.

-Dorine sends messages from Gary to the remaining office workers, implying he is alive.
-There are three more murders before the movie ends, all artistically executed.
-The last murder is the office manager (played by a young Jeanne Tripplehorn), who awakens in the basement, surrounded by dismembered bodies, after being knocked out by Dorine on a lunch date.
-After dispatching the office manager's boyfriend (a young Michael Imperioli) who had come searching for her with a kitchen knife, Dorine murders the office manager after taunting her for making her and other employees work from home.
+The next assault is the office manager, Norah Reed, who awakens in the basement, surrounded by dismembered bodies, after being knocked out by Dorine on a lunch date.
+After dispatching Norah's boyfriend Daniel who has come searching for her, Dorine murders Norah after taunting her for embezzlement and making her and other employees work from home.

-The last scene shows Dorine, after her mother's death, setting fire to her basement, then, sporting a blond wig and makeup and with the office manager's head in a bag on the seat beside her, driving away in her car, and circling a newspaper ad for an office job.
+After her mother's death, Dorine sets fire to her basement, then drives off in a car wearing a blonde wig and makeup, with Norah's head in a bag on the passenger seat.
+Dorine circles a newspaper job ad for an office manager.